The science of movement from a mechanical perspective; how muscles, bones, and other parts of the body work to produce movement or locomotion.

 Making a copy of an organism or sequence.

-The process by which blood changes from liquid to a gel, forming a clot.
+The process by which soluble proteins in blood crosslink to cause a change from liquid to gel, forming a clot.
 Also known as coagulation.

 Time since common ancestor.